etcpwd13/greyfriar_blog/_posts/2020-12-29-Notes-Oopsie.md

   - update
   - nmap
   - impacket
-  - smbclient
+  - BURP
   - reverse shell
   - PE
 ---

 Here are notes from the named target:

-1. Enumeration - Ports 445 and 1433 are open, which are associated with file sharing (SMB) and SQL Server.
+*Enumeration - Ports 445 and 1433 are open, which are associated with file sharing (SMB) and SQL Server.
 Linux - 10.10.10.28
 ```yaml
 ports=$(nmap -p- --min-rate=1000 -T4 10.10.10.27 | grep ^[0-9] | cut -d '/' -f 1 | tr '\n' ',' | sed s/,$//)